 Roon’s GUI is second-to-none; on a computer screen, tablet, or smart phone.
 If your music server/laptop has an HDMI output, you can transmit the image to your HDTV and see your entire music library on a larger screen.

-Roon recently updated to Roon 1.8 and I have a more detailed review of the updated platform coming along with a review of the Roon Nucleus server.
+Roon updated to Roon 1.8 and I have a more detailed review of the updated platform on the Nucleus Music Server that you can read here.

 But what is Roon?